 This innovative, dynamic event will be a working conference where participants will develop concrete and evidence-informed knowledge products that will be used for influencing policy and practice at the national and global level.

 The second edition of the Co-Creation Conference will evolve around the topic SRHR for Adolescents and Youth.

 Adolescents and young people consistently lack access to sexual and reproductive health information and services (Engel et al., 2019).
-Adolescents and young women have the same right to control over their bodies as adults, and need to receive information, counselling and access to the full range of modern contraceptive options.
+Adolescents and young women have the same right to control their bodies as adults and need to receive information, counseling, and access to the full range of modern contraceptive options.
 The adolescent SRH challenges are currently recognised through Sustainable Development Goal (SDG) number 3, which aims to eradicate HIV infections and provide universal access to sexual and reproductive health services as well as incorporating such services into national strategies.

 According to UNICEF, the number of adolescents in the world today is 1.2 billion, making up 16% of the world population.
 It is important to integrate adolescents and youth in the SRHR programmes in a participatory way so that they are able to take decisions and act accordingly having the right information.
 According to UNICEF, globally around 21% of young women were married before their 18th birthday.
 Youth-friendly SRH services and information therefore are essential conditions to reduce teenage pregnancies and related maternal mortality Also to prevent risky sexual behaviour of adolescents, correct information about SRHR through social media and youth clubs, child marriage, sexual orientation, equal opportunities, menstrual health management (MHM), use of media for communication, helpdesks could be the underlying issues of this track.

 An international and national Community/ies of Practice on SRHR for Adolescents and Youth have been established consisting of Share-Net International members and partners.